Note

 The line style can be set and is added after the line width or color to the

-(dot dot dash), and the default color black
+..- (dot dot dash), and the default color black is used.

 fig = pygmt.Figure()